Machine learning techniques in joint default assessment: Introduction

-The paper is organized as follows: Section \ref{back} illustrates the background literature in univariate ML default prediction and mixing reduced-form approaches for joint default assessment.
-Section \ref{not} sets up the multivariate model consistently.
-Section \ref{RD} specifies the research design.
-Section \ref{DD} illustrates the credit card data and its basic statistics.
+The paper is organized as follows: Section \ref{back} illustrates the background literature in univariate ML default prediction, especially the credit card one.
+Section \ref{not} sets up the multivariate model consistently with the Bernoulli mixing approach.
+Section \ref{RD} specifies the research design and reviews both the LR/ML techniques used in the paper and their single-obligor fit measures.
+Section \ref{DD} illustrates the credit card data and its basic features, together with the robustness procedures applied to it for probability fitting.
 Section \ref{Res} explains how we fit the individual and joint default probabilities in the LR and in the three ML cases, and compares their fit.
-Section \ref{VaR} studies the corresponding measures of the high quantiles of the portfolio loss distribution.
-Section \ref{con} concludes and outlines future research.
+Section \ref{VaR} studies the corresponding measures of the high quantiles of the portfolio loss distribution with respect to their bounds.
+The Appendices contain some technical specifications.